The Beast (Neon Genesis Evangelion): Production

 To represent Sachiel's AT Field the main staff used special lighting effects, which appear and disappear for short frames.
 Yoshinari took care of the battle scene, trying to draw the shoulders and face of the Eva-01 using rulers.
 The staff also made extensive use of close-ups during the episode.
 During the battle, before Eva-01 berserk mode, the crew zoomed in on Shinji's face in close-up giving the idea of wide-angle lens, and deforming it with CG.
 For the image of the Eva-01 destroying the AT Field, Hideaki Anno took inspiration from the image of tearing clothes, considering them as the most elementary form of protection for human beings; the concept was included in "The Beast" with no philosophical implications, and Anno thought about its meaning as the "walls of the heart" during the production of the latter part of the series.
 He also added the term Human Instrumentality Project, one of the most important concepts for the plot, by improvising and without having clear ideas about it.
 "I still had no idea about what it was going to 'complement'. ...
 It's just a verbal bluff", he said.

 In the hospital scene, where Shinji stands alone in an empty corridor, contrasts of light and shadow were used, keeping the scene monochromatic, to represent Shinji's inner emptiness.
-Furthermore, the main staff used real brands in "The Beast" scenes, including a Mitsubishi Fuso truck, a Sony Digital Audio Tape and Yebisu beer.
+Furthermore, the main staff used real brands in "The Beast" scenes to depict a realistic fictional world, including a Mitsubishi Fuso truck, a Sony Digital Audio Tape and Yebisu beer.
 Yuko Miyamura, Katsumi Suzuki, Megumi Hayashibara and Takashi Nagasako voiced unidentified characters in "The Beast", while Nagasako, Suzumi, Motomu Kiyokawa and Koyasu Takehito voiced the men of the Istrumentality Committee.
 Besides the original soundtrack, composed by Shiro Sagisu, Gainax also used You are the only one by Kotono Mitsuishi, Misato's voice actress, published in her image album Lilia ~from Ys~ (1992).
 British singer Claire Littley sang a cover of "Fly Me to the Moon" named "Normal Version" which was later used as the episode's closing theme song, replaced in late home video editions by a "String Version" sung by the same singer.